BaiYunpeng1949/hierarchical-resource-rational-reader/step5/simulators/simulator_v20250604/results/analyze_aggregated_results/offline_text_comprehension_runner/README.md

    - To disable LLM parsing, call with `use_llm=False` (heuristic fallback is deterministic).

 3) **Run**
-   - Minimal Python script (see code above), or use your CLI runner with flags:
+   - Minimal Python script (see code above), or use your CLI runner with flags.
+Note that `--episodes` number determines how many trials to cover.
+Set `1` for a smoking check.
      ```bash
      python main.py --episodes 1 --log_every 1 --verbose DEBUG
      ```